-Clearly Category 1 cases and expedient management of trauma should continue, but even in this setting consideration for non-operative treatment should take place for those patients with significant co-morbidities and where there is no clear superiority of surgery over non-operative treatment.
+Clearly Category 1 cases and expedient management of trauma should continue, but even in this setting consideration for non-operative treatment should take place for those patients with significant comorbidities and where there is no clear superiority of surgery over non-operative treatment.

-Before any surgery does take place, surgeons should have a plan in place as to how to deal with a complication if it arises, given the limited resources, which are likely to be available in the very near future.
+Before any surgery does take place, surgeons should have a plan in place as to how to deal with a complication if it arises, given the limited resources which are likely to be available in the very near future.
 Avoid surgery in older or more compromised patients where possible.
-Consider a hospital-based committee to review cases deemed necessary to be managed operatively.